AlfredSimpson/CTF-Chals-I-Made/JerseyCTF_2023/osint/one-mo'-dance-for-mary/BreakDown/README.md

 * * Mary dance within 10 words of each other, and 'with all of the words': maya dance
 * * Maya Elmer (for those who would guess why glue was mentioned)
 * * mary maya ... dance within 10 words of each other
-* * A basic search of just: mary, dance, maya (but not, strangely enough, [maya, dance, mary] or any other order)
 * * night, mary, maya (2 results)